 There are 2 types of composting, hot and cool.

 The pallet bins and containers I mentioned above use the hot method.
-In this method, water is added to the compost pile after all the organic material is added.
+In this method, water is added to the pile after all the organic material is added.
 It is mixed with a pitchfork or turned more frequently.
 A tarp or cover is placed over the pile.
 This allows the heat to build up in the center which “cooks” the pile.
 Thus, it is called the hot method.
-This method usually, if done right, produces compost much quicker than the cool method.
+This method usually, if done right, produces much quicker than the cool method.
 This method requires a lot of sun and access to water regularly.

-I have some cool compost piles in the woods beside my house.
+I have some cool piles in the woods beside my house.
 I simply drive some stakes in the ground, wrap some poultry netting around it and fill it with leaves and grass.
 It gets turned when I remember, but for the most part, I let nature do it for me.
 It takes a long time but I receive great compost every year and a half from these piles.

 What Goes in the Compost Pile